 Why Spot Instances?

 Spot Instances allow users to bid on unused Amazon EC2 capacity and run those instances for as long as their bid exceeds the Spot Price.
 The Spot Price is based on available supply and demand.
 Users with bids exceeding the Spot Price gain access to available Spot Instances.
-The workload in Hadoop cluster is not uniform and there can be spikes that cannot be predicted.
+The workload in the Hadoop cluster is not uniform and there can be spikes that cannot be predicted.
 Qubole’s auto-scaling clusters can add more compute power when required and scale down the cluster size when the load recedes.
 Automatic addition of compute capacity gives an opportunity to use Spot Instances for auto-scaling at significantly lower costs compared to On-Demand Instances.
-The following graph shows Spot Price over the last three months for m1.xlarge instance type in us-east-1b availability zone.
-The Spot Price over the time range is significantly lower than On-Demand Instance price of 52¢ for the same instance type.
+The following graph shows Spot Price over the last three months for m1.xlarge instance type in the us-east-1b availability zone.
+The Spot Price over the time range is significantly lower than the On-Demand Instance price of 52¢ for the same instance type.

 Spot Instance Challenges

 A number of challenges became obvious as we thought about integrating Spot Instances with our auto-scaling clusters:

 - Availability of Spot Instances is not guaranteed if the market is saturated.
 As a result, relying only on Spot Instances does not guarantee the clusters to scale up when required – and this can lead to poor response times (for ad-hoc workloads) or missed deadlines (for periodic batch workloads).